Acon-Wang/GLCM/README.md

-# GLRM
-GLRM：Steganalysis of Compressed Speech Based on Global and Local Correlation Mining
+# GLRM：Steganalysis of Compressed Speech Based on Global and Local Correlation Mining